hbctraining/scRNA-seq_online/lessons/04_cellranger_QC.md

 [20] "sample"
 ```

 With all of this information available as a dataframe, we can use ggplot to visualize these values.
-In the following example, we see the breakdown of reads
+As an example of how this information can be used, we can display what percentage of reads map to the various parts of the genome (Intergentic, Intronic, and Exonic).

 ```r
 # Columns of interest